-We’ve rounded up 19 of our contributor’s favorite parent/child dates that their tweens and teens eagerly say yes to, and if you’re looking for more tips for how to set-up a date with your child, check out Grandma’s Ginger’s tips here.
+We’ve rounded up 19 of our contributor’s favorite parent/child dates that their tweens and teens eagerly say yes to (for both sons and daughters, with moms or dads), and if you’re looking for more tips for how to set-up a date with your child, check out Grandma’s Ginger’s tips here.

 Plus, we’re sharing a lot of tips for how to do these activities on a budget, and even free.

 - Night swimming, because there’s something that just feels a little special about being in the pool after the sun sets.

 - Sundae bar, because too much ice cream is a win no matter how old your kids are.

 - Plan to watch a full movie or show series, just the two of you over the course of summer, the school year, etc. Series like Star Wars, Indiana Jones or other classics are fun for this.
 For girls, it’s fun to watch all the 1980’s Molly Ringwald rom-coms.

 - Spa day at home–Contributor Kira has three tween girls and is an expert at hosting an at home spa day for them.
 Check out her full cheat sheet of how she puts it together here.